Powerlearnproject/se-assignment-5-EpheyHertz/README.md

 6. Integrated Terminal:
    - Describe how to open and use the integrated terminal in VS Code.
 What are the advantages of using the integrated terminal compared to an external terminal?

+To open integrated terminal you can use menu by going to the top menu and select View > Terminal or pressing Ctrl +  (backtick).

 7. File and Folder Management:
    - Explain how to create, open, and manage files and folders in VS Code.
 How can users navigate between different files and directories efficiently?